Is It Normal To Bleed After Being Fingered?

-Almost every time after my girlfriend and I first started having sex, I would bleed after she fingered me.
-I'd go to the bathroom when we were done, and there'd be a streak of blood on the toilet paper when I wiped.
+When my first girlfriend and I started having sex, I bled — a lot.
+It happened almost every time she fingered me.
+I'd go to the bathroom after we were done, and there'd be a streak of blood on the toilet paper when I wiped.

-It was never a lot of blood, and in my relative ignorance about my body, I could easily rationalize any fear away.
+Maybe it should have freaked me out more than it did, but it was never a lot of blood.
+In my relative ignorance about my body, I could easily rationalise any fear away.
 Maybe she kickstarted my period, I thought.
 I imagined her finger reaching into my vaginal canal and bursting a period bubble that then trickled down onto the toilet paper.
 (Btw, that is not how periods work).

 Advertisement